Mo-MR-123/integral-approximation/README.md

 **How to use:**

-_1._ Open terminal and make sure you are in folder where the script is located.
+1. Open terminal and make sure you are in folder where the script is located.

-_2._ Type `python approximateIntegral.py a b n` on the terminal
+2. Type `python approximateIntegral.py a b n` on the terminal

+**NOTE:**

-**NOTE:** Here `a` must be an integer and the _MIN_ value of the integral interval, `b` must be an integer and the _MAX_ value of the integral interval and `n` is the amount of data point samples used to approximate the integral
+Here `a` must be an integer and the _MIN_ value of the integral interval

+`b` must be an integer and the _MAX_ value of the integral interval

-(the higher n is, the more accurate the approximation, the slower the calculation)
+`n` is the amount of data point samples used to approximate the integral (the higher n is, the more accurate the approximation, the slower the calculation)

 **TODO LIST:**